shahanakattil/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab05_Work_Order_Management.md

 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-**Result:** You have successfully made settings to work orders.
-Followed by you have created and completed work orders by scheduling them successfully.
+**Result:** You have successfully configured settings for work orders.
+Followed by, creating and completing work orders by scheduling them successfully.